Eng0AI/denuvo-slides-template/slides.md

 # Performance Reasoning

 - not a performance measurement!
-- measurement requires denuvo-free version (I don't have that)
+- measurement requires Denuvo-free version (I don't have that)
 - reasoning is based on the hooks
-- denuvo vastly changes for each game
+- Denuvo vastly changes for each game
 - analysis for one game likely does not apply to other games

 ---